alex-petrenko/sample-factory/docs/04-experiments/slurm-details.md

 ## Running launcher scripts on Slurm

-Return to the login node with `exit`

-Setup slurm output folder `mkdir sf2`

-Activate your conda environment with `bash` and `conda activate sf2` then `cd sample-factory`
+Activate your conda environment `conda activate sf2` then `cd sample-factory`

 Run your launcher script - an example mujoco launcher (replace run, slurm_sbatch_template, and slurm_workdir with appropriate values)
 ```